 - Be sensitive to yourself or to the relative that's moving.

-- Remind yourself that you're goal is not to get rid of everything you hold dear, but to simplify your life.
+- Remind yourself that your goal is not to get rid of everything you hold dear, but to simplify your life.

 - Be patient and kind.

 - Be understanding if you or your loved one is upset.

 - Give yourself time to work through it.
 If you're tired, rest.
 Take a break.
 Go for a walk.
 Talk to someone.

 - Allow yourself to grieve the loss.

 - If you're having a difficult time, ask for help.

 - If you can't decide on an item, remember that it can go into storage until you're ready.